Allen Holub

 Reserve your spot now

-- Building both REST and lightweight-messaging APIs for both human and agent-to-agent use.
+- How to build effective APIs for both human and intelligent agent-to-agent communication.

 Content featuring Allen Holub